savaglisic/Gardening-Helper/README.md

 Sava Glisic - Back End

 # How to Deploy
-Gardening-Helper has an Angular front end and a Python/Golang backend supported by a Flask web server.
+Garden-Helper has an Angular front end and a Python/Golang backend supported by a Flask web server.
 In order to test, the main.go and main.py files must be places in the same directory, then simply execute the python file assuming you have all necessary dependencies installed.
 The front end requires the use of the Angular CLI.
 The 'ng serve' command builds the project.
+You will also need to add an OPEN AI api key to the top of the python file.